yunomu/fluent-plugin-cloudwatch/README.md

 - `MetricName`
 - `MetricName:Statstics`

-For example, below configuration retrive "Sum of RequestCount" and "Average of Latancy".
+For example, this configuration fetches "Sum of RequestCount" and "Average of Latancy".

 ```
   metric_name RequestCount,Latency:Average